licg9999/review-of-state-management-in-react/01-getting-started-with-an-mvc-example/README.md

 ## What's next

 By far, the baseline example module has been built with MVC pattern.
 Meanwhile, MVC pattern is reviewed based on it.
-Then, in the next article, continuing to answer the question #1, I would look into reducer-like solutions of state management in React - Reducer and its family.
+Then, in the next article, continuing to answer the question #1, I would look into reducer-like solutions of state management in React - Redux and its family.